 I am eleven.

 I am seventeen.
-My darling, septum-ringed, force of a friend comes out to me in her dorm room.
+My darling, septum-ringed, force of a friend comes out to me.
 I give no way to silence, perturbed as I am, and rush to tell her that I love her, knowing all the while that she senses the but that’s coming.
 Quickly, I recite this phrase that I’ve heard and seen and read- that I’m sorry, I love her, but I hate her sin.
 I watch her sloped shoulders collapse and she, never one to cower from speaking up, is quiet for a moment.
 I lift my hand and place it on her and she tenses up beneath my touch.
 I watch her eyes brim up and blink stubbornly, hear her throat clear quickly as she gathers herself, determined not to come undone in front of me.

 It happens like this; my love for her, once wild, easy, and unbridled- is driven back home like a stray animal to be tamed and taught condition.
 I see her faith in me fall softly away, like the shedding of old skin that she’s outgrown.
 It is a banishing- a holy one in my mind.
 Justified.